Q&A: Europe's new treaty to tighten budget rules

 WHAT ARE THE OTHER OBSTACLES?

-Some states had been worried that Germany and France will use the new treaty to push through other political goals.
+Some states are worried that Germany and France will use the new treaty to push through other political goals.

-Diplomats had feared the treaty will be used to lay the foundations for common European tax policies, an ambition of Germany's.
-That could hurt countries such as Ireland, which has attracted multinational firms with low corporate tax rates.
+Many are worried that the treaty will be used to lay the foundations for common European tax policies, an ambition of Germany's.
+That could hurt countries such as Ireland, which has attracted multinational firms with its low tax rates.

+"There is a reference to a common economic policy ... one implication of that is that you have some form of common tax ... which is not acceptable to many countries," said one diplomat, commenting on last week's draft of the agreement.

-Britain, which will not sign up to the pact, is concerned that it will further diminish the country's influence in Europe.
+Britain, which will not sign up to the pact, is concerned that it will further diminish its influence in Europe, especially if the countries that sign up to it decide to forge closer cooperation on the single market without Britain.

-It has hinted it could oppose the use of EU institutions such as the ECJ and the European Commission by those countries that sign up to the new treaty, since EU institutions are supposed to be for all 27 EU states.
+As a consequence, Britain has hinted it could oppose the use of EU institutions - such as the ECJ and the European Commission - by those countries that sign up to the new treaty since EU institutions are supposed to be for all 27 EU states.

 WILL THE TREATY CONVINCE FINANCIAL MARKETS?

 The treaty in itself is unlikely to restore market confidence and a lengthy debate or delay could further undermine weak sentiment.
-The pact is expected to come into force on January 1, 2013.
+The pact is expected to come into force on January 1, 2013, once 12 countries have ratified it.

+"Leaders are still focused on how they prevent the next crisis, debating how the stability and growth mechanism should look like in the future, rather than resolving this one," said Garry Schinasi, a former IMF official, who now advises central banks and governments.

 Investors' attention is more on whether passage of the treaty persuades Germany to offer further financial help to the euro zone, perhaps by backing the issuance of common bonds within the single currency area.